jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 of setting up call centers and credit monitoring services for impacted customers, and paying regulatory fines.
 See Figure 5.

-**Figure 5.** *A stacked bar chart showing the average cost of a data breach in 4 components, measured in USD millions.
-The chart shows the cost for detection and escalation, notification, post-breach response, and lost business.*
+![Image of Figure 5.
+Measured in USD millions Average cost of a data breach in 4 components]

 ### Most breaches involved customer PII
 The most common type of data stolen or compromised was